clamsproject/app-tonedetection/README.md

 ## Configurable runtime parameters

+Although all CLAMS apps are supposed to run as *stateless* HTTP servers, some apps can configured at request time using [URL query strings](https://en.wikipedia.org/wiki/Query_string).
+For runtime parameter supported by this app, please visit [CLAMS App Directory](https://apps.clams.ai) and look for the app name and version.

-Common use cases for altering the runtime parameters include:
+Specifically for this app, common use cases for altering the runtime parameters include:

-1. Limiting the duration of processed audio, in order to prevent superfluous processing.
+1. `stopAt`: Limiting the duration of processed audio, in order to prevent superfluous processing.
 For example, if the tones are known to be in the first 30 seconds of the video.

-2. Altering the length threshold of tones, in order to capture shorter lengths of monotonic audio.
+2. `tolerance`: Altering the length threshold of tones, in order to capture shorter lengths of monotonic audio.